-Upon completion, mail or fax the completed questionnaire and drawing to Rain Bird.
+Email the completed questionnaire and drawing to Rain Bird at email@example.com, or send it in via mail or fax.
 Once you receive your design, follow the instructions in the Installation Guide to complete your project.

 You'll need a pressure gauge (see your Rain Bird dealer), string and a pencil or pen, a 5 gallon bucket and a tape measure.

 1. What Is Your Water Pressure?